 Litigation Department of the Year: Specialty Practice Nomination

 This contest has two distinct sections: the top department in general litigation, and the top specialty practice departments.
 The competition is open to any law firm with a New York presence; New York lawyers must have had a significant impact on the work being presented, though the work can extend beyond New York.
-We will be accepting nominations in these practice categories:

 • Real Estate